 FEDC 3 is all about getting a good rhythm of non-verbal, affective gesturing and emotional signalling between you and your child.
 You want to be sending a communication, receiving a communication back, responding to it, and see the child responding back.
-These are called circles of communication and this capacity begins in a neurotypical child around the age of four to ten months old.
+These are called circles of communication, and are the precursor to regulating complex emotions.

 Today’s blog post photo shows a shared moment of purposeful emotional interaction between a son and his father.
 That smile and eye contact is a shared emotional communication between them.

 Children with developmental differences can have challenges sustaining these communication circles, only having brief interactions and then going back to what they were doing.
-If they do have interactions with others, the child will mostly respond to caregivers rather than initiate the interaction.
+If they do have interactions with others at this stage, the child may mostly respond to caregivers rather than initiate the interaction.

-At this capacity, as a result of missing out on using emotional signalling and eye contact, a child might hit or scream to get what they want because they find it difficult to express their needs without screaming or crying.
+At this capacity, as a result of missing out on using emotional signalling, a child might hit or scream to get what they want because they find it difficult to express their needs without screaming or crying.
 Thus, their behaviour may be more impulsive and unpredictable.

 In regulated play while engaging, child loses temper quickly and expresses his/her needs by screaming, crying, or hitting

-When a child is unable to read the emotional signalling and gesturing in another person, (s)he misses out on all of the non-verbal cues that can guide behaviour.
-A child who struggles with the back-and-forth circles of communication hasn’t yet developed the capacity to co-regulate and instead can lash out when (s)he doesn’t get what (s)he wants.
+When a child is unable to read the emotional signalling and gesturing in another person, they miss out on all of the non-verbal cues that can guide behaviour.
+A child who struggles with the back-and-forth circles of communication hasn’t yet developed the capacity to co-regulate and instead can lash out when they don’t get what they want.

 Here, we have to work on strengthening the earlier capacity of engagement by making it more robust using a lot of affect, fewer words, gesturing and facial expression.
-When the child is motivated and interested, engaging with you, and you pull the child into an interaction with these non-verbal techniques, the child is learning about emotional signalling because (s)he is emotionally involved.
+When the child is motivated and interested, engaging with you, and you pull the child into an interaction with these non-verbal techniques, the child is learning about emotional signalling because they are emotionally involved.